 About the field trials

 In seven centres of adult education offering the course of additional general education (AGE) a VPL procedure is organised.
 All these centres use a VPL scenario and registration form prepared by VISKA-Flanders.
-At the end the collected data will support a police advice regarding VPL for low qualified adult learners.
+At the end the collected data will support a policy advice regarding VPL for low qualified adult learners.

 Local guidance counsellors support the clients during the VPL-procedure according to the instructions in the roadmap drawn up by VISKA-Flanders in consultation with the centres.